akalinux/span-tools/README.md

 	// turn validation on
 	u.Validate=true

-__Example 1, the expected error pass__
+__Example1, the expected error pass:__

 	// This pass will error out
 	fmt.Print("Processing our data with an invalid order\n") AccumulateSet(unsorted)

-Output from this section:
+__Output from this section:__

+Notice that we run into an error when we get to SpanBoundry (2,11).
+The error is caused by the detection of a sequencing inconsistency.

 	Processing our data with an invalid order
 	  &{7 11} has spawned an new OverlappingSpanSets: (7,11)
 	  &{20 21} has spawned an new OverlappingSpanSets: (20,21)
 	  Failed to accumulate: &{2 11}, error was: SpanBoundry out of sequence

-Example 2, the expected success pass
+__Example 2, the expected success pass:__

 	// Once the data is sorted consolidation will work correctly slices.SortFunc(*unsorted, u.Compare)
 	fmt.Print("\nProcessing post sort\n")
 	AccumulateSet(unsorted)

-Output from this section:
+__Output from this section:__

+In the output data set, take note that the OverlappingSpanSets expands from (2,12) to encompass (2,19) and a new OverlappingSpanSets is only created when a non overlapping SpanBoundry is introduced to the Accumulator method.

 	Processing post sort
 	  &{2 12} has spawned an new OverlappingSpanSets: (2,12)